Roman Senate: Senate in the West

 The Commune came under constant pressure from the papacy and the Holy Roman Emperor during the second half of the twelfth century.
-From 1192 onwards the popes succeeded in reducing the 56-strong senate down to a single individual, styled Summus Senator, who subsequently became the head of the civil government of Rome under the pope's aegis.
-Between 1191 and 1193, this was a certain Benedetto called Carus homo or carissimo.
+In 1191, a popular uprising overthrew the 56-strong senate in favor of a single individual, styled Summus Senator, who subsequently became the head of the civil government of Rome.
+The first Summus Senator, a man named Benedetto Carushomo, ruled Rome for two years.
+Within a few years of Carushomo's rule, however, the multi-member senate would be restored, although at this time, the institution would come to be composed largely of nobles.

 Senate in the East

 The senate continued to exist in Constantinople, although it evolved into an institution that differed in some fundamental forms from its predecessor.
 Designated in Greek as synkletos, or assembly, the Senate of Constantinople was made up of all current or former holders of senior ranks and official positions, plus their descendants.
 At its height during the 6th and 7th centuries, the Senate represented the collective wealth and power of the Empire, on occasion nominating and dominating individual emperors.

 In the second half of the 10th century a new office, proedros (πρόεδρος), was created as head of the senate by Emperor Nicephorus Phocas.
 Up to the mid-11th century, only eunuchs could become proedros, but later this restriction was lifted and several proedri could be appointed, of which the senior proedrus, or protoproedrus (πρωτοπρόεδρος), served as the head of the senate.
 There were two types of meetings practised: silentium, in which only magistrates currently in office participated and conventus, in which all syncletics (συγκλητικοί, senators) could participate.
-The Senate in Constantinople existed until at least the beginning of the 13th century, its last known act being the election of Nicolas Canabus as emperor in 1204 during the Fourth Crusade.
+The Senate in Constantinople existed until at least the beginning of the 13th century, its last known act being the election of Nicholas Kanabos as emperor in 1204 during the Fourth Crusade.